kdu1/MQP-arm-code/README.md

 Code for arms for social robot MQP.
 All the important code so far is in the catkin_mqp folder in the src/arm_code/src folder.
-The main file is Robot.cpp, with functions for writing to the hid device using hidapi in SimpleComsDevice.cpp
+The main file is Robot.cpp, with functions for writing to the hid device using hidapi in SimpleComsDevice.cpp.
+Can ignore all gazebo stuff.

+## issues:
+Rosrun on the arm_code node keeps returning memory allocation errors.

 ## On hidapi:
 Must add "hidapi-libusb" to target_link_libraries statement in CMakeLists.txt: